gayverjr/opencap/docs/analysis/analysis.rst

 Analysis Tools
 =================================
-PyOpenCAP provides user friendly tools for analysis of eigenvalue trajectories.
-This page is currently under construction, but the basics are as follows:
+PyOpenCAP provides user friendly tools for analysis of eigenvalue trajectories in the form of :class:`~pyopencap.analysis.CAPHamiltonian` and :class:`~pyopencap.analysis.EigenvalueTrajectory` objects.

 **Basic usage**